 If you’re looking for a recipe for Easy 6-Layer Rainbow Cake, you came to the right place!
 You’ll love it if you’re a big kid at heart!
-Lots of people have made my Rainbow Cake with success (see the comments!) and I’m sure you will too.
-If you have any questions, see my Rainbow Cake FAQs post, and if you need help, leave me a comment or tweet me @kerrycooksblog and I’ll try and help as soon as I can.
+Lots of people have made my Rainbow Cake with success (see the comments!) and I’m sure you will too – it’s an easy recipe that’s suitable for cake beginners!

 There are not enough exclamation marks in the world to convey my excitement for rainbow cake.
 I first came across this awesome version over at sweetest blog ever Sweetapolita.
 I also came across this great version by Whisk Kid.

 Al the recipes I came across use Swiss meringue frosting and often used boxed cake mixes, so I decided to make a UK version, using a simple victoria sponge recipe (with the quantities doubled) and cream cheese frosting.
 It worked a treat!
 And it tasted delicious too.

 I’ll tell you a secret – I was actually really intimidated by making this cake – I first saw it a while ago but I wasn’t sure I had the skills to pull it off well.
 In actual fact, making this cake was extremely easy and hassle free!

 A few things to note about making this cake:

 - I baked my cakes in small, disposable tin foil ‘flan cases’ that I found in Wilkinson’s (I used these ones, which are 6 inches.
 Supermarkets also increasingly sell disposable cake cases, in loaf and other shapes.
 But don’t worry if you can’t find anything like this, you can just use regular cake tins – depending on how many you own, you’ll need to cook the cakes in stages (if you own three, two stages isn’t too much hassle, if you only own two cake tins I would consider buying/borrowing another one).